VJGit1/VJGit1/README.md

 - 🧘‍♀️ I do 108 Surya Namaskars on special days
 - 🌸 sometimes I write, always I overthink
-- ☕ fueled by chai and curiosity
+- ☕ fueled by coffee and curiosity
-- 💙 advocate for women in tech and ethical AI
+- 💙 advocate for women in tech, sustainability, and ethical AI

 ---